stadtnavi/stadtnavi-widget/Readme.md

 #### `TinyRouteSelector`

-Displays a very small widget to select a
+Displays a very small widget to select a start, destination and time.

 To use it create a `<div>`, give it an ID and execute the following JS: